IMDA released MGF v1.5 at ATxSummit 2026. One case study shows what enforcement-layer governance actually requires. Read the analysis →

 The documented governance commitments, framework references, and procedural controls that describe what should happen when AI systems operate.

-The policy layer is necessary.
-Regulators require it; ISO 42001 is built around it; MAS AIRG governance expectations are expressed through it.
-Documentation describes what humans should do.
+Policy is necessary.
+Regulators require it; ISO 42001 is built around it; MAS's proposed AIRG Guidelines express their governance expectations through it.
+But policy describes what humans should do.
 A technical control enforces what the system can do.
-These operate at different layers, and treating one as a substitute for the other is the most common governance failure Aivance encounters in enterprise AI deployments.
+Treating one as a substitute for the other is the most common governance failure Aivance encounters.

 Suspended Handoff State